 Seeing the smallest motion and hearing what is hidden, the Lynx knows the feel of its environment and relies on all of its senses to hunt at night and to avoid danger.
 How actively do you pay attention to what all of your senses are telling you, especially the inner non-physical senses?
 Learn and practice tuning in to your inner psychic vision, while still being aware of the world around you.
 Learn when the voice in your head isn't your own thinking.
 Tell the difference between worrying and a gut feeling or intuition that is telling you something new.
-At any moment you can quickly tune in to what is around you with all of your physical and intuitive senses so you can choose if some action is needed.
+Begin to explore ways that you can quickly tune in to what is around you with all of your physical and intuitive senses so you can choose if some action is needed.
 We will spend part of our clan time walking around the woods and water.

 Eric Arthen, leader

-Seal clan will share a cabin.
+Seal Clan will share a cabin.

 Juniper Talbot, leader

 Who we are in the world is shaped by our experiences.
 Some of these events were powerful, ecstatic and nourishing.
 Others were grounded in loss, grief and anger.
 If a strand of psychic energy still connects us to one of those events, though we may be healed from it emotionally, it will deplete our core energy and drain us of vital will.
 Using a specific Tarot card spread and other techniques we will recover that lost energy and "grow a new limb" to replace the lost one.
 The prerequisite for this clan is that you state in a letter what you have done (therapy, specific magical work, etc.) to heal from the "big" life event you plan to work with since this is not about healing from the event itself but detaching from it.
 You must also have attended Twilight Covening before.